liguowang/cobind/docs/usage/cooccur.rst

 ::

- usage: cobind.py cooccur [-h] [--ncut N_CUT] [--pcut P_CUT] [-d]
+ usage: cobind.py cooccur [-h] [--nameA NAMEA] [--nameB NAMEB] [--ncut N_CUT]
+                          [--pcut P_CUT] [-l log_file] [-d]
                           input_A.bed input_B.bed background.bed output.tsv

  positional arguments:
    input_A.bed           Genomic regions in BED, BED-like or bigBed format.
+The
-The BED-like format
+                         BED-like format includes:'bed3', 'bed4', 'bed6',
-                   includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak',
+                         'bed12', 'bedgraph', 'narrowpeak', 'broadpeak',
-                   'broadpeak', 'gappedpeak'.
+                         'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
 BigBed file can also be a remote file. input_B.bed           Genomic regions in BED, BED-like or bigBed format.
-The BED-like format
+The BED-like format includes:'bed3', 'bed4', 'bed6',
-                   includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak',
+                         'bed12', 'bedgraph', 'narrowpeak', 'broadpeak',
-                   'broadpeak', 'gappedpeak'.
+                         'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
-BigBed file can also be a remote file. background.bed  Genomic regions as the background (e.g., all promoters, all enhancers). output.tsv      For each genomic region in the "background.bed" file, add another column indicating if this region is "input_A specific (i.e., A+B-)", "input_B specific (i.e., A-B+)", "co-occur (i.e., A+B+)" or "neither (i.e, A-B-)".
+BigBed file can also be a remote file. background.bed        Genomic regions as the background (e.g., all promoters, all enhancers). output.tsv            For each genomic region in the "background.bed" file, add another column indicating if this region is "input_A specific (i.e., A+B-)", "input_B specific

- optional arguments:
+                         (i.e., A-B+)", "co-occur (i.e., A+B+)" or "neither
+                         (i.e, A-B-)".

+ options:
+   -h, --help            show this help message and exit --nameA NAMEA         Name to represent 1st set of genomic interval.
+If not
+                         specified "A" will be used.
+   --nameB NAMEB         Name to represent 2nd set of genomic interval.
+If not
+                         specified "B" will be used.
-   -h, --help      show this help message and exit --ncut N_CUT    The minimum overlap size. (default: 1) --pcut P_CUT    The minimum overlap percentage. (default: 0.000000) -d, --debug     Print detailed information for debugging.
+   --ncut N_CUT          The minimum overlap size. (default: 1) --pcut P_CUT          The minimum overlap percentage. (default: 0.000000) -l log_file, --log log_file
+                         This file is used to save the log information.
+By default, if no file is specified (None), the log information will be printed to the screen.
+   -d, --debug           Print detailed information for debugging.

 Example